mahanmaalekian/stm32-chip8-emulator/README.md

-# Chip8 Emulator on a STM32 Board
+# CHIP-8 Emulator on a STM32 Board

-This project is a chip8 emulator implemented on a STM32 microcontroller.
+This project is a CHIP-8 emulator implemented on a STM32 microcontroller.
-It includes all the peripherals needed to play Chip-8 games.
+It includes all the peripherals needed to play CHIP-8 games.

+### What is a CHIP-8 Emulator?
+Although this project is called a CHIP-8 emulator, the CHIP-8 is not actually a piece of hardware, but rather an interpreted programming language, virtual machine, and instruction set architecture created by RCA engineer Joe Weisbecker as a way to make programs and games for his computer.
+Therefore, it might be more accurate to call this project a *CHIP-8 interpreter*.

+For information on the specifications and instructions of the CHIP-8, see the documentation [here](http://devernay.free.fr/hacks/CHIP-8/C8TECH10.HTM#1.0).

-### Hardware:
+### Hardware Used:
 - STM32F4 Microcontroller
 - 4x4 Membrane Matrix Keypad
 - SSD1306 OLED display